-Sánchez, a product of FC Barcelona’s famed La Masia youth academy, has eight years of professional experience in Spain and Germany.
+Sanchez, a product of FC Barcelona’s famed La Masia youth academy, has eight years of professional experience in Spain and Germany.
 The defensive midfielder featured extensively for FC Barcelona B from 2009-2014 and most recently played for Spanish side Elche CF during the 2015-16 season.
-Ilie, who earned 2018 MLS All-Star accolades in his second season with Sporting KC, has started in 85 of Sporting KC's 86 competitive matches since joining the club at the start of 2017.
+Ilie, who earned 2018 MLS All-Star accolades in his second season with Sporting, has started 132 of 139 appearances in all competitions since joining the club at the start of 2017.

-2019: MLS regular season: Has started three matches, scored one goal and contributed to one clean sheet (264 minutes played).
+2019: Was named the Neal and Jeanne Patterson Humanitarian of the Year alongside Ilie Sanchez for his philanthropic impact on the Kansas City community.
+MLS regular season: Started 27 of 32 appearances, scored two goals, recorded five assists and contributed to six clean sheets (2,510 minutes played).
 Scored the game-winning penalty kick in a 2-0 victory over the Philadelphia Union on March 10.
-Concacaf Champions League: Has started four matches, scored two goals and contributed to three shutouts (360 minutes played).
+Assisted Krisztian Nemeth's third goal in a record-breaking 7-1 win over the Montreal Impact on March 30.
+Came off the bench for the first time in his MLS career to help Sporting battle from two goals back in a 4-4 draw against the New England Revolution on April 27.
+Assisted Johnny Russell's sensational second goal in a 3-2 victory over Seattle Sounders FC on May 26.
+Assisted Yohan Croizet's goal in a 1-1 draw at the Houston Dynamo on June 1.
+Assisted Yohan Croizet's goal in a 5-1 loss to LAFC on July 3.
+Scored a goal in a 3-1 loss at New York City FC on July 26.
+Came off the bench to assist Erik Hurtado's late goal in a 1-0 win over Minnesota United FC on Aug.
+22. Concacaf Champions League: Started six matches, scored two goals and contributed to three shutouts (540 minutes played).
 Played the entirety of both shutout wins over Deportivo Toluca FC in the Round of 16, scoring a brilliant volley in a 3-0 first-leg victory at Children's Mercy Park on Feb.
 21. Scored Sporting's lone goal from the penalty spot in a 2-1 quarterfinal first-leg defeat at Independiente on March 6 before going the full 90 minutes in a 3-0 second-leg win over the Panamanian side on March 14.
-Open Cup: Has not featured.
-MLS Cup Playoffs: Has not featured.
+Open Cup: Started and played 90 minutes in a Fourth Round loss to Minnesota.

 2018: Was named an MLS All-Star for the first time in his career and earned Sporting KC team MVP honors.
 MLS regular season: Started 34 matches while playing every minute of the regular season, scored four goals, recorded four assists and contributed to 13 shutouts (3,060 minutes played).
 Scored his first career MLS goal from the penalty spot in a 3-2 win over the San Jose Earthquakes on March 17.
 Scored a penalty kick in a 2-2 draw against Seattle Sounders FC on April 15.
 Assisted Yohan Croizet's first MLS goal in a historic 6-0 hammering of Vancouver Whitecaps FC on April 20.
 Assisted both goals in a 2-0 victory over Atlanta United FC on May 9, setting up Daniel Salloi's game-winner and Gerso Fernandes' late strike.
 Scored a penalty kick in a 2-2 draw against Toronto FC on July 7.
 Converted a penalty kick in a 2-0 win at LAFC on Aug.
 11. Assisted Daniel Salloi's 97th-minute goal in a 4-1 victory at Vancouver Whitecaps FC on Oct.
 17. Open Cup: Started and played 90 minutes in a 2-0 fourth-round win over Real Salt Lake on June 6.
 Started and played 90 minutes in a 3-2 victory over FC Dallas in the Round of 16 on June 16.
 Started and played 90 minutes in a 4-2 quarterfinal loss at the Houston Dynamo on July 18.
 MLS Cup Playoffs: Started four matches and scored one goal (360 minutes played).
 Started and played 90 minutes in a 1-1 conference semifinal first leg draw at Real Salt Lake on Nov.
 4. Started and played 90 minutes in a 4-2 conference semifinal second-leg win over Real Salt Lake on Nov.
 11, converting a second-half penalty kick.
 Started and played 90 minutes in a 0-0 conference championship first-leg draw at Portland on Nov.
 25. Started and played 90 minutes in a 3-2 conference championship second-leg loss to Portland on Nov.
 29.